jiaohehu/NPreview/DOC-table.md

     |              |              |                   |
     |--------------|--------------|-------------------|

-This paragraph is recognized when the first and last line is detected to be exactly the same, and they each only contains nothing but vertical bars and hyphen-minus characters.
+This paragraph is recognized as a "tabular block" when the first and last line is detected to be exactly the same, and they each only contains nothing but vertical bars and hyphen-minus characters.
+In addition, the first and last character of each line is also a vertical bar.

 When a paragraph like this is recognized, all subsequent lines that are exactly the same as the first/last line are considered the "separator lines".
 Lines